djhohnstein/essdp_fork/README.md

 - `password-vault`: Will show up in Windows Explorer as "IT Password Vault".
 Phishing page contains a short list of fake passwords / ssh keys / etc.
 - `xxe-smb`: Will not likely show up in Windows Explorer.
 Used for finding zero day vulnerabilities in XML parsers.
 Will trigger an "XXE - VULN" alert in the UI for hits and will attempt to force clients to authenticate with the SMB server, with 0 interaction.
 - `xxe-exfil`: Another example of searching for XXE vulnerabilities, but this time attempting to exfiltrate a test file from a Windows host.
 Of course you can customize this to look for whatever specific file you are after, Windows or Linux.
 In the vulnerable applications I've discovered, exfiltration works only on a file with no whitepace or linebreaks.
 This is due to how it is injected into the URL of a GET request.
 If you get this working on multi-line files, PLEASE let me know how you did it.
+- `microsoft-azure`: Will appear in Windows Explorer as "Microsoft Azure Storage".
+Landing page is the Windows Live login page when cookies are disabled.
+Recommend to use with the `-u` option to redirect users to real login page.

 # Technical Details
 Simple Service Discovery Protocol (SSDP) is used by Operating Systems (Windows, MacOS, Linux, IOS, Android, etc) and applications (Spotify, Youtube, etc) to discover shared devices on a local network.
 It is the foundation for discovering and advertising Universal Plug & Play (UPNP) devices.